matthewyang204/dproc/README.md

 However, for typical use, it is recommended to get familiar with the terminal and use it in the CLI where it is the most powerful.

 ## dproc GUI
 This is the GUI frontend that is included in the source code and disabled by default.
-It is only enabled if the user chooses to enable it with the `--enable-gui` flag during configuration.
+It can be built with the `build.py` script in the `gui/` folder.
 It has a separate versioning system; I may or may not package a binary on every single separate release of the GUI

 ### Building
 Requirements: